-If you plan to argue that your Charter rights were violated, talk to a lawyer before your trial.
+If you plan to use the defence that your Charter rights were violated, talk to a lawyer before your trial.
 Using the Charter is complicated and usually requires legal research.
-You must tell the prosecutor in advance if you plan to use this type of argument.
+You must tell the prosecutor in advance if you plan to use this type of an argument.